UW-GAC/QCpipeline/README.txt

 --loh.)

-21) Batch quality checks (allele frequency test and plots)
+20) Batch quality checks (allele frequency test and plots)
 > batch.py --email user@uw.edu batch.config
 Default is fisher test (--type fisher).
 For chisq test (arrays with < 2.5M SNPs):
 > batch.py --type chisq --email user@uw.edu batch.config

-25-27) IBD (SNP selection, run IBD, plots, inbreeding coefficients)
+24) IBD (SNP selection, run IBD, plots, inbreeding coefficients)
 > ibd.py --email user@uw.edu ibd.config
 SNPs for IBD are selected with LD pruning.
 The LD pruning file will be used if it already exists, otherwise it will be created.
+To calculate individual inbreeding coefficients, use option "--inbreed",  (Not valid for KING.)
 If you would like to use multithreading when available, add the "--multithread" option when calling ibd.py. "--multithread 1-4" will use the maximum number of cores available (between 1-4), and